 With the coronavirus outbreak keeping people at home, many folks have turned to streaming video services to pass the time.
 One of the biggest forms of entertainment on TV is pro wrestling, and there’s no bigger name in that business than World Wrestling Entertainment or WWE.
-The center of that company’s business is the WWE Network, and it’s getting ready for the biggest event of its year, Wrestlemania 36.
+The center of that company’s business is the WWE Network.

-So what is WWE Network, and what do you need to know before you sign up for it to watch Wrestlemania 36?
+So what is WWE Network, and what do you need to know before you sign up for it to watch its content?
 We have the answers for you so you can prepare for all the action in and out of the ring.
-And don’t forget to sign up for a free or subscription account!
+And don’t forget to sign up for $9.99 a month!

 What is WWE Network?

 The streaming service first launched in 2014.
 The reason for the service was that WWE’s owners decided they want more control of the content created by the organization, rather than depend on cable TV channel agreements.
 The service currently has just under 1.5 million subscribers, according to WWE’s latest financial statement.

 WWE Network costs $9.99 a month in the US.
 You can use your credit or debit card to pay.
 You can also purchase a WWE Network gift card at various retail locations, including Walmart, Gamestop, and CVS.

 Is there a way to watch WWE Network for free?

 Yes, there is.
 The service recently allowed anyone with a free WWE Network account can watch a ton of content on the service.
 That includes replays of recent WWE TV shows, along with a selection of original shows and more.